MatthiasvdBelt/CAGECAT_instance/README.md

 ### 3. Preparing the container
 Execute the following steps with the geven commands for your operating system.

-1. Name a container
+1. Name a container and Docker image tag
+   1. Use the desired Docker image tag.
+[Can be inspected here.](https://hub.docker.com/repository/docker/matthiasvdbelt/cagecat_instance/general)
-2. Start a new container
+2. Start a new container (if the image is not present locally, it will be fetched from Docker hub)
 3. Move configuration files to the running Docker container
 4. Reload the container